 The Cyber Forensics Innovation Laboratory is made up of a team of researchers who work together to further the investigation of advanced cyber crimes and the analysis and prevention of next-generation malware attacks.
 The lab's work ranges from research in cyber forensics and computer system security to key applications in the vetting of untrusted/malicious software and the protection of critical cyber-infrastructure.
 Underpinning this research is the development of fundamental techniques for binary software analysis and instrumentation, modeling and collection of cyber-forensic evidence, and integrated multi-layer system defenses.

-The CyFI Lab operates within the School of Electrical and Computer Engineering (ECE) at the Georgia Institute of Technology.
-Lab members are comprised of faculty, students, and post-doctoral researchers from the School of ECE and the School of Computer Science at Georgia Tech.
+The CyFI Lab operates within the School of Cybersecurity and Privacy (SCP) and the School of Electrical and Computer Engineering (ECE) at the Georgia Institute of Technology.
+Lab members are comprised of faculty, students, and post-doctoral researchers from SCP, ECE, and Computer Science at Georgia Tech.
 The Cyber Forensics Innovation Laboratory is also closely affiliated with the Institute for Information Security & Privacy (IISP) at Georgia Tech.
 Please follow the links at the top of this page to learn more about the CyFI Lab's members, published research, and more.